lovac42/ReMemorizeButtons/README.md

 ### Modifier Buttons:
 In write enabled mode, modifier buttons are created.
 These buttons are used similar to the interval modifier and are logged as regular reviews.
 If the adjusted interval is above the good button, it will be counted as an ease bonus and graded as "easy" 4.
 If below good, it'll be graded as "good" 3.
-And below a certain threshold, it's graded as "hard" 2.
-Below this threshold, it's counted as "again" 1 or lapsed.
+And within a certain threshold of the current interval, it's graded as "hard" 2.
+But below this threshold, it's counted as "again" 1 or lapsed, similar to grading the card with a new lapsed interval of 50% or so.

 You can remove or create as many custom modifier buttons as you need.